New Zealand Trails – Website

 The New Zealand Trails website has a target audience of middle-aged and older, the vast majority of whom are from outside of New Zealand.

 One of the first things that changed was a different approach to the copy on the website.
-Raising the default font size to 20px and keeping the contrast as high as possible was critical for this age group, as was making sure interactive elements looked “buttony” and calls to action followed predictable logical flow.
+Raising the default font size to 20px and keeping the contrast as high as possible was critical for this demographic, as was making sure interactive elements looked “buttony” and calls to action followed predictable logical flow.
 Many an A/B test has been run on this site to improve its interactivity on all device sizes, keeping that audience in mind.

 As a travel website, imagery is also of utmost importance: get aspirational photos into their faces!
 All the imagery on the site is strategically sized and positioned so the best parts are above the fold and lead the user down into the page, but at a size where speed performance is still absolutely on point.
+A significant but rewarding challenge arose after the site’s initial launch where, with the huge amount of assets that are delivered to each page, we chased high GPI numbers to get performance and indexing absolutely dialled.

 All in all, this is a high performance sales machine beneath an attractive, easy to use skin.